 Ease of doing business in Panama

 Panama famously boasts world-class shipping and other logistics facilities, offers special economic areas for commercial activity and growth, and easy company formation and visa procedures.
 Alongside Belize, Panama remains one of the most competitive locations in the region for setting up an offshore company, due to a range of tax incentives.
-Its banking system is also one of the most prestigious in Latin America, and its lifestyle opportunities for retirees makes the country one of the top competitors for investment in Central America.
+Its banking system is also one of the most prestigious in Latin America, and its lifestyle opportunities for retirees make the country one of the top competitors for investment in Central America.

 Tax incentives and social benefits